Overview of Traditional Chinese Medicine Products in Modern Contexts

 FAQs About Traditional Chinese Medicine (TCM)

-A: TCM concentrated granules are processed herbal products made by extracting and concentrating raw materials into granule form.
-They are commonly used as an alternative to traditional decoction methods.
+A: TCM concentrated granules are processed herbal products made by extracting and concentrating single-herb materials into granule form according to established production processes.